oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 traffic needs to be terminated at an intermediary, refer to (#tls_terminating) for further security advice.

-Authorization Responses MUST NOT be transmitted over unencrypted network connections.
+Authorization responses MUST NOT be transmitted over unencrypted network connections.
 To this end, AS MUST NOT allow redirect URIs that use the `http` scheme except for native clients that use Loopback Interface Redirection as described in [@!RFC8252], Section 7.3.